srycyk/mine/README.md

 though this location can be easily changed.

 This directory tree is used for storing the retrieved, and extracted, data.
-You usually access these files through the OO API, e.g. *Mine::Storage::List*.
+You usually access these files through the API, e.g. *Mine::Storage::List*.

 You can put config files under this directory tree, but they're more convenient if put under *./config/{app_name}/*.